nahuelmol/datos_final/README.md

 ### This application

 For the Data Laboratory final exam I had to apply PCA using the R programming language.
-This rspository contains the same project, but also a version implemented in Python and integrating other analytical methods.
+This rspository contains the same project, but also a version implemented in Python and extending it to other analytical methods.

-This application is CLI tool that aims for direct handling of data, its processing and the looking of its corresponding outputs wether it's a plot or reports.
+This application is a CLI tool that aims for direct handling of data, its processing and the looking of its corresponding outputs wether it's a plot or reports.

 ### scikit-learn

 The used algorithms are  included in scikit-learn, specifically using sklearn.
 This contains classes for building machine learning models, having functions to calcultate metrics for verifying accuracy between test data and predictions made.

 ### Implemented methods